-Released: 18 September 2018
+Released: 22 October 2018

-- But Sales Growth Index stays high
+- Sales Growth Index falls again suggesting tepid growth

-Sales Managers’ Index (SMI)
+China: Headline Sales Managers’ Index (SMI)

 The Headline Sales Managers' Index (SMI) - a composite indicator designed to provide the most up-to-date assessment of business activity.